BrandonMathis/railsgirlsrdu/README.md

 rails new twitter
 ```

-If the above command doesnt work then make sure you have rails installed on your machine by running:
+If the above command doesn't work then make sure you have rails installed on your machine by running:

 :computer:
 ```